Terwilliger69105/69105.github.io/burritoverse.md

 2. ~~Rewrite and introduce MDD#8.019~~ Complete, MDD#8.019D created, public version approved through by 11 players, and being implemented as-of now (Feb.
 23rd)

-3. Add at least two more tables to Character Creation
+3. ~~Add at least two more tables to Character Creation~~ Waiting on Jenna

-4. Update Nimu's Board with at least two entries per-day
+4. ~~Update Nimu's Board with at least two entries per-day~~ Failed two days but that's why we have inactivity timer

-5. Update the Kipola page at least once
+5. ~~Update the Kipola page at least once~~ Waiting on Jenna

 6. Cover minis for as many players as would like them